 Cancer cell lines

-The cytotoxicity assay was carried out against human cancer cell lines such as; HepG2 (liver cancer cell line), PC-3 (Prostate cancer cell line) and SKOV-3 (Ovarian cancer cell line).
+The cytotoxicity assay was carried out against human cancer cell lines such as HepG2 (liver cancer cell line), PC-3 (Prostate cancer cell line) and SKOV-3 (Ovarian cancer cell line).
 These cell lines were obtained from Nawah Scientific Inc., (Mokatam, Cairo, Egypt).

 Cell culture

-Cells were maintained in RPMI media and were supplemented with 100 mg/ml of streptomycin, 100 units/ml of penicillin and 10% of heat-inactivated fetal bovine serum in humidified, 5% (v/v) CO2atmosphere at 37°C16, 17.
+Cells were maintained in RPMI media supplemented with 100 mg/ml of streptomycin, 100 units/ml of penicillin and 10% of heat-inactivated fetal bovine serum in humidified, 5% (v/v) CO2atmosphere at 37°C16, 17.

-Assay method for cytotoxic activity
+SRB assay

 Cell viability was assessed by SRB assay.
-Aliquots of 100μL cell suspension (5x10^3 cells) were in 96-well plates and were incubated in complete media for 24 h.
-Cells were treated with another aliquot of 100μL media containing drugs at various concentrations ranging from (0.01,0.1,1,10,100 ug/ml).
+Aliquots of 100μL cell suspension (5x10^3 cells) were seeded in 96-well plates and were incubated in complete media for 24 h.
+Cells were treated with another aliquot of 100μL media containing drugs at various concentrations ranging from (0.01,0.1,1,10,100 ug/mL).
 After 72 h of drug exposure, cells were fixed by replacing media with 150μL of 10% TCA and incubated at 4°C for 1 h.
 The TCA solution was removed, and the cells were washed 5 times with distilled water.
 Aliquots of 70μL SRB solution (0.4% w/v) were added and incubated in a dark place at room temperature for 10 min.
 Plates were washed 3 times with 1% acetic acid and allowed to air-dry overnight.
-Then, 150μL of TRIS (10mM) was added to dissolve protein-bound SRB stain; the absorbance was measured at 540 nm using a BMG LABTECH®- FLUO star Omega microplate reader (Ortenberg, Germany)16, 17.
+About 150μL of TRIS (10mM) was then added to dissolve protein-bound SRB stain and the absorbance was measured at 540 nm using a BMG LABTECH®- FLUO star Omega microplate reader (Ortenberg, Germany)16, 17.

 In vitro antioxidant activity